beigeworm/ESP8266-Captive-Portal/README.md

 **Convert webpages**

-you can look at this video for quick demo https://youtu.be/1cIXfD_Jz5s

 The web pages are saved in a compress form and in bytes.
 A small script is available to convert you website into the correct format. this runs in Python3.
 In the web_converter you must add your web pages in web_pages:

 \web_converter>tree /F